-There are two halves to the actual application process, both of which can be completed via the Law School Admission Council: each individual law school's application and the law school report.
+There are two halves to the actual application process, both of which are completed via the Law School Admission Council: each individual law school's application and the law school report.

-- The law school report is produced by LSAC's Credential Assembly Service (CAS) using components you have requested and/or submitted (requires that you register for the CAS)
+- The Law School Report - this is produced by LSAC's Credential Assembly Service (CAS) using materials you have requested and/or submitted (requires that you register for the CAS)

-Once you complete each law school's application (typically done electronically via LSAC) and that law school is ready to review you, they will contact LSAC.
+Once you complete each law school's application and that law school is ready to review you, they will contact LSAC.
 As long as your CAS file is complete (including paying all fees), LSAC will generate and send to the school your completed law school report.

 It is important to read each law school's instructions carefully in order to ascertain any information specific to that institution.
 Application fees, the number of letters of recommendation allowed, and other information will vary from school to school, as will the application window; most law schools start accepting applications as of September 1st though some are earlier and others later.

 Click here for a suggested timeline to submit the various application components.

 While law schools may ask for similar information, each school you apply to will require you to complete their particular application form.
 This is usually done electronically through LSAC/CAS but may be submitted to the school directly if they provide an option to do so.
 The application typically consists of questions and attachments.

 Many of the questions asked are "standard" application questions - biographical and demographical questions, questions about your education or possible military service, etc. Other questions may be school-specific, asking about your interest in the school itself or a particular concentration or dual degree option.